Skip to main content

 Triggers as Nodes

-Drop these nodes directly into your flow and toggle the “Activate as flow trigger” option to trigger your automation:
+Drop these nodes directly into your workflow and toggle the “Activate as workflow trigger” option to trigger your automation:

 Gmail

-Starts your flow when you receive new emails.
+Starts your workflow when you receive new emails.
 It can be set to a specific label or your entire inbox.

 Due to Google watch response API limitations, only one Gmail account can be monitored per credential.
 For multiple accounts, consider using scheduled time triggers instead.
 More info here